PEXANE2/azure-docs.tr-tr/articles/virtual-network/ipv6-add-to-existing-vnet-powershell.md

 #Finalize all the load balancer updates on the running load balancer
 $lb | Set-AzLoadBalancer
 ```
-## <a name="add-ipv6-address-ranges"></a>IPv6 adres aralıkları ekleme
+## <a name="add-ipv6-address-ranges"></a>IPv6 adres aralıklarını Ekle

-Sanal ağa ve VM'leri barındıran alt ağa IPv6 adres aralıklarını aşağıdaki gibi ekleyin:
+Sanal ağa ve VM 'Leri barındıran alt ağa IPv6 adres aralıklarını aşağıdaki şekilde ekleyin:

 ```azurepowershell
 #Add IPv6 ranges to the VNET and subnet